CountChu/AwsIotPythonTest/README.md

 Variables:
 - E1 - Your AWS IoT custom endpoint.
 For example, The 12345678912345.iot is an endpoint, and The us-west-2 is a region.
 - R1 - A root CA certificate is used by your device to ensure it is communicating with AWS IoT.
-- C1 - A certificate is created by you or by AWS IoT for you.
+- C1 - A certificate of device 1 is created by you or by AWS IoT for you.
-- K1 - A private key of the certificate.
+- K1 - A private key of the certificate C1.
+- C2 - A certificate of device 2 is created by you or by AWS IoT for you.
+- K2 - A private key of the certificate C2.
+- C3 - A certificate of device 3 is created by you or by AWS IoT for you.
+- K3 - A private key of the certificate C3.

 Targets:
-- pub-s1 - It emulates the sensor1 that publishes tamperatures
+- dev1-pub-s1 - It emulates the sensor1 that publishes temperatures
-- pub-s2 - It emulates the sensor2 that publishes tamperatures
+- dev2-pub-s2 - It emulates the sensor2 that publishes temperatures
-- sub-m - It emulates the monitor that subscribes and receives tamperatures.
+- dev3-sub-m - It emulates the monitor that subscribes and receives temperatures.

 ```
 E1 = 12345678912345.iot.us-west-2.amazonaws.com
 R1 = VeriSign-Class\ 3-Public-Primary-Certification-Authority-G5.pem
 C1 = ??????????-certificate.pem.crt
 K1 = ??????????-private.pem.key

-pub-s1:
+C2 = ??????????-certificate.pem.crt
+K2 = ??????????-private.pem.key
+C3 = ??????????-certificate.pem.crt
+K3 = ??????????-private.pem.key

+dev1-pub:
     python AwsIotPythonTest.py -e $(E1) -r $(R1) -c $(C1) -k $(K1) -a publish -i sensor1

-pub-s2:
+dev2-pub:
     python AwsIotPythonTest.py -e $(E1) -r $(R1) -c $(C1) -k $(K1) -a publish -i sensor2

-sub-m:
+dev3-sub:
     python AwsIotPythonTest.py -e $(E1) -r $(R1) -c $(C1) -k $(K1) -a subscribe -i mointor

 ```